-Michelle was instrumental in co-creating the interactive Tot Shabbat program which she runs the 2nd and 4th of each month at Chizuk Amuno as well as on the High Holidays.
+Michelle was instrumental in co-creating the interactive Torah for Tot Shabbat program which she runs the 1st and 3rd of each month at Chizuk Amuno as well as on the High Holidays.

 Goldsmith Early Childhood Center provides stimulating, nurturing, creative experiences within a Jewish environment.
 Visitors to our school experience the sense of joy in learning in each classroom.
 Our school supports and encourages the growth and development of the whole child: socially, emotionally, academically, physically and spiritually.
 We welcome our families to share and celebrate their child’s developmental journey within the Chizuk Amuno family.